History of the British penny (1714–1901): Silver penny (18th century)

 The major purpose for the silver penny in the 18th century was as Maundy money.
-Most silver pennies after 1727 were likely used for that purpose or for other royal largesse; the mintages were enough to provide for this, but not enough for general circulation.
+Most silver pennies after 1727 were likely used for that purpose; the mintages were enough to provide for this, but not enough for general circulation.
 In some years, the Maundy money may have been composed entirely of pennies, though there are accounts of the twopence, threepence, and groat being used as well.
 At times, there were gaps in the dating as enough for several years was struck at once, to be held against need.
 There were enough silver pennies in circulation that Maundy recipients could spend their gifts.
 By 1727, the price of silver guaranteed that pennies were struck at a loss.
 When other regal coins began use of a bust showing George II as an older man in 1740–1743, the penny remained unaltered.
 Brian Robinson, in his book on the Royal Maundy, suggested that a new bust for a coin issued only in small quantities would not have been worth the 12 weeks' work it would have taken a Mint engraver to create new dies.
 In any event, between 1727 and 1816, silver cost too much for there to be much coinage of it.
 George II's pennies had a left-facing bust of him and the inscription GEORGIVS II DEI GRATIA continuing onto the other side with MAG BRI FR ET HIB REX and the date around the crowned "I".
 Pennies were minted in 1729, 1731, 1732, 1735, 1737, 1739, 1740, 1743, 1746 and 1750, and between 1752 and 1760.
 No pennies were issued dated 1733 or 1744, likely because the year in Britain still began on 25 March, and Maundy Thursday did not occur during those twelve-month periods.